 If you use your Alaska Airlines miles to fly American Airlines instead, you’ll pay 22,500 miles each way in coach or 40,000 in business class, and between these two airlines you have access to an extensive route network that serves most of the major Hawaiian destinations.

-7. Cheap American Airlines Awards To Northern South America
+7. Cheap American Airlines awards to Northern South America

-Thanks to its fortress hub in Miami, American Airlines dominates much of the traffic between the US and South America.
+Thanks to its fortress hub in Miami, American Airlines dominates much of the traffic between the U.S. and South America.
 Flights to South America zone 1 (everything except Argentina, Brazil, Chile, Paraguay, Uruguay and Venezuela) are priced very attractively: